 - County-operated public health care systems should work with their county's Office of Emergency Management/Services to seek reimbursement; it is CAPH's understanding that each county will have only one account/application in FEMA's Grants Portal, but may have multiple users across different departments. - o More information about eligible medical costs can be found here - To receive reimbursement for your costs through FEMA, it is important to follow specified procurement rules for the purchase of supplies and contracts.
-More information available on the CalOES COVID-19 website. - o Of interest to members' WPC and other homeless efforts-the CalOES COVID-19 website has a special section on guidance related to non-congregate sheltering. - o FEMA has released a Disaster Financial Management Guide, addressing how to develop and implement disaster financial management considerations and practices to track, calculate and justify the costs of an emergency; support local reimbursement reconciliation; avoid de-obligation of grant funding; and effectively fund and implement recovery projects and priorities. - CAPH has contracted with Ernst & Young to provide FEMA training and support to members.
-To participate contact Rich Rubinstein
+More information available on the CalOES COVID-19 website. - Of interest to members' WPC and other homeless efforts-the CalOES COVID-19 website has a special section on guidance related to non-congregate sheltering. - FEMA has released a Disaster Financial Management Guide, addressing how to develop and implement disaster financial management considerations and practices to track, calculate and justify the costs of an emergency; support local reimbursement reconciliation; avoid de-obligation of grant funding; and effectively fund and implement recovery projects and priorities. - CAPH has contracted with Ernst & Young to provide FEMA training and support to members.
+To participate contact Rich Rubinstein - o Recordings of past trainings and FAQs can be found on SNI Link.

-15. Emergency Loans for Businesses, States and Municipalities
+16. Emergency Loans for Businesses, States and Municipalities